Climate and Earth's Energy Balance

 - Cut sponge pieces to size (should cover half the of bottle bottom) and insert in bottles.
 Leave the lids off the bottles and let the sponge pieces dry for the dry air and CO2 bottles.

-- Prepare the gases for the bottles before class using the instructions below.
+- Prepare the gases for the bottles before beginning the activity using the instructions below.
 Seal the bottles after preparing them.

-- Preview the lab methods with the students so that you are ready to go at the start of the class period.
+- Preview the lab methods with your lab team so that you are ready to go at the start of the class period.

 Preparation of Bottles:For the bottle with air: Be sure that air is dry use a warm hair dryer to heat the air, for a few minutes then just tighten the cap.
 Let the bottle cool before the lab.